antoinechalifour/memento/README.md

 - `metadata.json` - A file containing information about the request and the response.
 - `body.{json,xml,txt}` - The response content.
 The extension depends on the response `content-type` header.
 You may edit this file to edit the response.

-You may override this directory by providing a `cache-directory` in the configuration file. this may be useful for storing environment dependent responses.
+You may override this directory by providing a `cacheDirectory` in the configuration file. this may be useful for storing environment dependent responses.

 ## Contributing